 So what should I do?

-In an ideal world, you should take it to the nearest computer repair shop.
+In an ideal world, you should take your PC, MacBook or Laptop to the nearest computer repair shop.

 Time is of the essence here.
 The longer the water has to corrode the board, the more damage it can do.
 Make a mental note of where you think water has entered the computer (this can give vital clues when it comes to repairing).